 Finally, the structural malleability of dynamic networks can target the belief propagation dynamic itself.
-Belief propagation are sequence of functions, therefore both the sequence and the functions can be adapted to improve inference when aggregating more observations.
-Such plasticity emerges naturally in biological networks, but it is somehow obscured by the software implementation when it comes to artificial neural networks.
-Here, update functions themselves are part of the sufficient descriptive variables of a network passed during beliefs update, meaning that inference can edit them in real-time to improve predictive accuracy (see the lower panel in \ref{fig:new_models} \textbf{b.}).
-This approach borrows principles from both Bayesian nonparametric such as Gaussian Processes that update posterior distribution over function, and meta-learning, a generalisation of reinforcement learning where an agent tries to learn a learning algorithm \parencite{Binz2023}.
-The propagation itself can increase its range (i.e. propagating the beliefs into deeper portions of the network), as well as the update function, which can be done in a deterministic way, by setting prior over a range of coupling functions, or by the automated generation of code, which is now made easier given the new application of Large Language Models in this domain \parencite{willard:2023}.
+Belief propagation is a sequence of functions, therefore both the sequence and the functions can be adapted to improve inference when aggregating more observations.
+Such plasticity emerges naturally in biological networks, but it is obscured by the software implementation when it comes to artificial neural networks.
+In \texttt{pyhgf}, update functions themselves are part of the sufficient descriptive variables of a network passed during belief updates, meaning that inference can edit them in real time to improve predictive accuracy (see the lower panel in \ref{fig:new_models} \textbf{B.}).
+This approach borrows principles from both Bayesian non-parametric modelling approaches such as Gaussian Processes that update posterior distribution over a function, and from meta-learning, a generalisation of reinforcement learning where an agent tries to learn a learning algorithm \parencite{Binz2023}.
+The propagation itself can increase its range (i.e., propagate beliefs into deeper portions of the network), as well as the update function, which can be done in a deterministic way by setting a prior over a range of coupling functions, or by the automated generation of code, which is now made easier given the new application of Large Language Models in this domain \parencite{willard:2023}.

-In addition to these core computational internal changes, and closer to active inference models, the package also supports the modular extension of the response functions used by the agent (i.e. the beliefs-to-action function).
+In addition to these core computational internal changes, and closer to active inference models, the package also supports the modular extension of the response functions used by the agent (i.e., the beliefs-to-action function).
 This framework is central for reinforcement learning applications and often requires custom response functions tailored to specific tasks.
-Examples of how to use custom response functions can be found in the online documentation for more details.
+Examples of how to use custom response functions can be found in the online documentation.

 \FloatBarrier